waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fainted HM Usage:** HMs like Surf can be used outside of battle even if the Pokémon that knows the move has fainted.
 (Confirmed by system notice on Turn 199815).
 - **1x1 Warp Tiles (Instant):** Most 1x1 warps trigger instantly upon stepping on them.
 To re-use the warp, you must step off the tile and then back on.
 - **1x1 Warp Tiles (Non-Instant):** Some 1x1 warps require a second input.
 After stepping on the warp tile, you must press the directional button that moves you *into* the building's impassable boundary to trigger the warp.
+- **Cycling Road Forced Movement:** On certain routes like Route 18 (Cycling Road), the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
+This can interrupt and invalidate long path plans, requiring a strategy of shorter, more deliberate movements.

 ## B. Solved Puzzles
 - **Snorlax (Routes 11 & 12):** Awakened using the POKé FLUTE from the ITEM menu.
 - **Pokémon Tower Ghost:** Used SILPH SCOPE to reveal the ghost.